-Proposed law requires the seller of goat milk or whole milk that has not been pasteurized to affix a label to the bottle or package that includes the following information:
+Proposed law requires the seller of goat milk or whole milk that has not been pasteurized to affix a label to the bottle or package that includes the following information in bold typed print of not less than fourteen-point font:

-- (1) The name and address of the farm or dairy with the seller's contact information. - (2) The following statement: "Raw Milk: This product is fresh whole milk that has NOT been pasteurized."
+- (1) The name and address of the farm or dairy with the seller's contact information. - (2) The following statement: "WARNING Raw Milk: This product is fresh whole milk that has NOT been pasteurized and therefore may contain harmful bacteria that can cause serious illness in children, the elderly, and persons with weakened immune systems".

-Proposed law requires a farmer who sells fresh unpasteurized goat milk or whole milk to permit inspection of his cows or goats and barns by any customer upon request, with reasonable notice.
+Proposed law requires a farmer who sells fresh unpasteurized goat milk or whole milk to permit inspection of his cows or goats and barns quarterly by the La.
+Dept. of Health and by any customer upon request, with reasonable notice.

-Proposed law requires a farmer to permit DHH to inspect the farm's cows or goats and barns upon request of a customer.
+Proposed law requires a farmer to permit the La.
+Dept. of Health to inspect the farm's cows or goats and barns quarterly and upon request of a customer.
 Further requires the farm to post on the premises the date of the inspection and provide any findings made by the dept. to customers, upon request.

 Proposed law establishes chemical, bacteriological, and temperature standards for raw milk sold pursuant to proposed law, including drug tests, and prohibits the presence of certain pathogens in raw milk.
+Proposed law requires test results to be provided to the La.
+Dept. of Health.